What is a Fused Connection Unit (FCU)?

 A fused connection unit (or FCU) is an electrical outlet with an integrated fuse used for connecting permanently installed appliances such as fridges, dishwashers, and waste disposal units to a circuit.
 It is essentially equivalent to a fused plug and socket with a cable connected to an appliance, except it is permanently wired into the outlet and the fuses are often easier to change if needed.

 Fused connection units are fitted with a fuse holder in the faceplate, protected by an easy-access cover.
 They usually take fuses from 3-amp to a 13-amp fuse and can safely run appliances up to a maximum of 3.1kW.
 Fused connection units can come in switched or unswitched varieties, and some also come with an indicator light.

-As FCUs are equivalent to a fused plug and socket, they can be connected by swapping out a regular plug socket for an FCU (providing it is a 1-gang socket).
+As FCUs are equivalent to a fused plug and socket, and you can connect them by swapping out a regular plug socket for an FCU (providing it is a 1-gang socket).
 Alternatively, you can also run it on a separate cable from an existing regular socket on the main circuit, providing an additional level of isolation.
 FCUs can be completely hard-wired, with the cable to the appliance hidden in the wall, or with a visible cable permanently fitted into the faceplate.

 Due to the need to safely de-rate the supply down from 32 amps, FCUs are unique to the UK.

-Note: In the interest of safety, any work related to fused connection units should only be undertaken by a qualified electrician.
+Note: In the interest of safety, you should not undertake any work related to fused connection units, and should only be undertaken by a qualified electrician.